JamesSinnott1994/saw-doctors/README.md

 2. About Page:
 - The About Page will give a history of the band and all of the successes they have had in their career.
 - The page will also show pictures of the band’s members at the bottom of the page.
-3. Videos Page:
+3. Media Page:
-- The Videos Page will showcase at least three of the band’s most successful songs.
+- The Media Page will showcase some of the band’s most successful songs.
 This is to encourage potential fans to listen to more of the band’s music.
 4. Shop Page:
 - The Shop Page will allow fans to purchase the band’s music/merchandise.
 - At least eight album pictures will be shown on this page, with four being arranged on each line.
 Underneath the album picture, the name of the album and it’s price will be displayed.
 A button will also be here that will allow the user to buy the album.
 5. Contact Page:
 - The Contact Page will contain a simple form which will allow fans and potential fans to contact the band for booking and general queries
+- It will also show the contact details

 ### Skeleton